damoresa/microservices/README.md

 * Authors-service: service which contains a very simple authors repository.
 * Books-service: service which contains a very simple books repository.
+* Front-service: service which contains a very simple _Angular2_ front application.

 The books service uses the authors service in order to retrieve authors data, serving as a sample of service communication within _Docker_ containers.
+The front service publishes  a frontend application which consumes and manipulates the data exposed by the services.

 ### Running the sample ###

 I've ran this test with the following _Ubuntu_, _Docker_ and _Docker compose_ versions: